PieterPel/PieterPel/README.md

-- 👋 Hi, Welcome to my profile!
+Machine learning engineer @ RebelsAI

-I have a background in Econometrics and Tax Law;
+I have an academic background in Econometrics and Tax Law;

-Mainly use Python for study and professional quantitative applications;

-Enjoy writing Rust projects in my spare time;
+Enjoy writing Rust and Nix projects in my spare time;

-NixOS dotfiles repo available on my profile;
+NixOS + Nix-darwin dotfiles repo available on my profile;

 I try to contribute where I can;